bestie/objective-ruby-style-guide/README.md

 ### Reduce use of keywords

 In Ruby everything is an object and almost everything is a method.
 This gives great power to its users.
-This style-guide will favour use of Ruby's methods over its more mysterious keywords.
+This style guide will favour use of Ruby's methods over its more mysterious keywords.

 ## Quoted strings